mbabynames search ✿

 Hilda Iris

-Hilda, meaning "noble and strong", pairs with Iris, meaning "rainbow".
+Hilda, meaning "battle woman", pairs with Iris, meaning "rainbow".
 The meanings point in complementary directions.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Bold contrast